-The question in mathematics often arises as to whether students should work with fractions, decimals, or both and, if working with fractions, should mixed numbers or improper fractions be used.
-For the purposes of this document, we will assume the following:
+The question in mathematics often arises as to whether students should work with fractions, decimals, or both, and if working with fractions, whether mixed numbers or improper fractions be used.
+For the purposes of this document, we assume the following:

-If a question or problem is stated with fractions (decimals), the solution should involve fractions (decimals) unless otherwise stated.

-- Final fraction solutions can be stated in mixed numbers or improper fractions as long as this is consistent with the original stating of the question or problem. - The word "or" is used to indicate that sutdents should be able to work with the list of strategies, representations, or approaches given in the list, but they should not be expected to apply more than one of such strategies, representations, or approaches to any given situation or question.
-For example, in the indicator: "Analyze sets of data in a variety of contexts to determine and create, with or without technology, possible graphs that could be used to represent the data and explain the advantages and disadvantages of each graph."
+- If a question or problem is stated with fractions (decimals), the solution should involve fractions (decimals), unless otherwise stated. - Final fraction solutions can be stated in mixed numbers or improper fractions as long as this is consistent with the original stating of the question or problem. - The word "or" indicates that students should be able to work with the list of strategies, representations, or approaches given in the list, but they should not be expected to apply more than one of such strategies, representations, or approaches to any given situation or question.
+For example, in the indicator, "Research and present, orally, in writing, or using multimedia, applications of transformations using examples and illustrations in construction, industrial, commercial, domestic, and artistic contexts."

-In addition, this curriculum assumes that when engaging in activities related to graphing, the word "sketch" should be used to indicate that the graph can be produced without the use of specific tools or an emphasis on precision.
-The word "draw" should be used to indicate that specific tools (such as graphing software or graph paper) should be used to produce a graph of greater accuracy.
+When engaging in activities related to graphing, the word "sketch" indicates that the graph can be produced without the use of specific tools or an emphasis on precision.
+The word "draw" indicates that specific tools (such as graphing software or graph paper) should be used to produce a graph of greater accuracy.